 Cryonics is the preservation of the brain and the memories contained within it, with the hope of future revival.
 This includes the personality, emotions, and aspirations of the person, everything that makes them a unique individual.
 These memories might be recoverable in the distant future with high enough technology.
 Cryonics is not Suspended Animation.

 There are two well-known techniques that scientists use to preserve tissue structure: aldehyde fixation and cryopreservation.
-We use both of these powerful techniques together in order to maximize preservation quality.
+We will use both of these powerful techniques together in order to maximize preservation quality.
 In a lab setting, good preservation quality has been achieved.
 We have Electron Micrographs demonstrating that some information can be preserved.
 Nevertheless, the specific protocols used on human patients under real-world conditions are poorly validated.
 One of our primary goals is to validate the human protocols.

 -Death is pronounced.